 - Parole officer

-The U.S. Bureau of Labor Statistics (BLS) reports job availability for police and detectives may increase by 5% between 2012 and 2022.
-According to the BLS, demand for security guards is likely to increase by 12%, and private detectives and investigators may see a 11% increase in demand over the 2012 to 2022 decade.
-However, probation officers and correctional treatment specialists, including parole officers, may see employment decline by one percent over the same period, based on data from the BLS.
-In 2014, police and sheriff's patrol officers were paid a median salary of $56,810, while security guards earned a median of $24,410, as shown by the BLS' data.
-The median salary for private investigators was $44,570 in 2014, and probation officers and correctional treatment specialists received median salaries of $49,060 that year, as reported by the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports job availability for police and detectives may increase by 4% between 2014 and 2024.
+According to the BLS, demand for security guards is likely to increase by 5%, and private detectives and investigators may see a 5% increase in demand over the 2014 to 2024 decade.
+Probation officers and correctional treatment specialists, including parole officers, may see an employment increase of 4% over the same period, based on data from the BLS.
+In 2015, police and sheriff's patrol officers were paid a median annual salary of $58,320, while security guards earned a median of $24,630, as shown by the BLS' data.
+The median annual salary for private detectives and investigators was $45,610 in 2015, and the median annual salary for probation officers and correctional treatment specialists was $49,360 that year, as reported by the BLS.

-Although an AAS degree is intended for students who want to find employment immediately after completing the program, students may decide to pursue their studies in a baccalaureate program in criminal justice.
+Although an AAS degree is intended for students who want to find employment immediately after completing the program, students may decide to further their studies in a baccalaureate program in criminal justice.
 After earning a bachelor's degree, students can also earn a master's degree in criminal justice or apply to law school to obtain more advanced or managerial positions within law enforcement agencies or the legal system.